hashicorp/consul/website/source/docs/agent/options.html.markdown

 * <a name="protocol"></a><a href="#protocol">`protocol`</a> Equivalent to the
   [`-protocol` command-line flag](#_protocol).

+* <a name="reap"></a><a href="#reap">`reap`</a> controls Consul's automatic reaping of child processes, which is useful if Consul is running as PID 1 in a Docker container.
+If this isn't specified, then Consul will automatically reap child processes if it detects it is running as PID 1.
+If this is specified, then it controls reaping regardless of Consul's PID.

 * <a name="recursor"></a><a href="#recursor">`recursor`</a> Provides a single recursor address.
   This has been deprecated, and the value is appended to the [`recursors`](#recursors) list for